 Photo essays (5 to 16 images, plus captions)

 Photo essays should have a strong narrative arc, telling the story through images and informative captions.
-Horizontal format images are preferred as they look better on our site, but vertical images are also acceptable.
-All photo essays will only be commissioned upon seeing the images – please deliver the high resolution images via Dropbox (with a sharable link), WeTransfer or another file transfer system.
+Horizontal format images are preferred as they look better on our site.
+All photo essays will only be commissioned upon seeing the images – please deliver the high-resolution images via Dropbox (with a sharable link), WeTransfer or another file transfer system.